CLSherrod/clsherrod.github.io/about.md

 **Books I’ve Written:**
 I’ve also authored a couple of business books:
-- [How To Create New Business Ideas Based On What You Love](https://amzn.to/3oZlRrW)
+- [How To Create New Business Ideas Based On What You Love](https://amzn.to/3oZlRrW) “This is a fascinating tool for brainstorming.
+Creative ideas, concepts and exploration.” - Henry Novak

-- [Hiring Virtual Workers For Small Business](https://amzn.to/2FvAxx9)
+- [Hiring Virtual Workers For Small Business](https://amzn.to/2FvAxx9) “An extremely helpful, quick guide - For years I have wondered about the best way to hire virtual assistants (VAs).
+This book lays it out in a helpful and systematic way.
+The websites included and the evaluations of each totally de-mystify the process and make it possible for you to up level your business without having to learn a bunch of technology or other distracting things.
+The book is a quick read and instantly helpful in running your business.” ~ David Chaumette

 ## Current Projects and More
 Curious about what I’m up to these days?
 Check out my current projects section.
 And if you want a glimpse into my past endeavors, I’ve got a full list of past projects too.